 - 1. Extent of differing site conditions (DSC) and delays in resolving them may delay completion of electrification. - 2.
-Track access may not meet expectations contributing to a prolonged construction schedule. - BBII may be unable to develop grade crossing modifications that meet stakeholder and regulatory requirements. - 4.
+Track access may not meet expectations contributing to a prolonged construction schedule. - 3.
+BBII may be unable to develop grade crossing modifications that meet stakeholder and regulatory requirements. - 4.
 There is a potential that modifications to the PTC database and signal software are not completed in time for cutover and testing. - 5.
 Major program elements may not be successfully integrated with existing operations and infrastructure in advance of revenue service. - 6.
-Rejection of Design Variance Request for autotransformer feeder and static wires may result in cost and schedule impacts to PCEP. - 7.
-Inadequate TASI resources may delay construction activities. - 8.
-Decisions on stakeholder requested changes to the vehicles (e.g., high-level doors in lieu of windows as emergency exits) may delay revenue service date. - 9.
+Additional property acquisition may be necessitated. - 7.
+Rejection of Design Variance Request for autotransformer feeder and static wires may result in cost and schedule impacts to PCEP. - 8.
+Inadequate TASI resources may delay construction activities. - 9.
+Decisions to stakeholder requested changes to the vehicles may delay RSD. - 10.
 Changes to PTC implementation schedule could delay completion of electrification work.